-The Partnership has been working with the North Ayrshire Libraries Team, Alliance Scotland and the Scottish Library and Information Council (SLIC) to develop wellbeing sites within local libraries to support young people's mental health and reduce the social isolation older people.
-After a Fun Day for the Transitions Group of P7/S1 on 13th August 2019 students from Kilwinning Academy, who have all completed Mental Health first aid training volunteered to be part of the organising group.
+The Partnership has been working with the North Ayrshire Libraries Team, Alliance Scotland and the Scottish Library and Information Council (SLIC) to develop wellbeing sites within local libraries to support young people's mental health and reduce the social isolation of older people.
+After a Fun Day for the Transitions Group of P7/S1 on 13th August 2019, students from Kilwinning Academy, who have all completed Mental Health first aid training, volunteered to be part of the organising group.

 Their ideas were used to develop the pathways from the community to HSCP services and the wellbeing space and support resources in Kilwinning library.

-Due to this joint work and the relationships developed with libraries staff, allowed a shared response to the pandemic with libraries offering community hub and HSCP staff wellbeing support.
+As a result of the positive working relationship developed with libraries staff, we developed a shared response to the pandemic with libraries offering community hub and HSCP staff wellbeing support.